specklesystems/speckle-server/CONTRIBUTING.md

 ## Wrap up
 Don't worry if you get things wrong.
 We all do, including project owners: this document should've been here a long time ago.
-There's plenty of room for discussion either on our [chat channels](https://slacker.speckle.works) or [the forum](https://discourse.speckle.works).
+There's plenty of room for discussion either on our community [forum](https://discourse.speckle.works) or [chat](https://speckle-works.slack.com/join/shared_invite/enQtNjY5Mzk2NTYxNTA4LTU4MWI5ZjdhMjFmMTIxZDIzOTAzMzRmMTZhY2QxMmM1ZjVmNzJmZGMzMDVlZmJjYWQxYWU0MWJkYmY3N2JjNGI).

 🙌❤️💙💚💜🙌